Catriona Fraser: Education

 Fraser studied at the Plymouth College of Arts and Design in Plymouth, England, where at the time - at age 16, she was the youngest student ever admitted to the school's photography Diploma course.

 Art Dealer

 Fraser established the Fraser Gallery in the Georgetown neighborhood of Washington, DC in 1996 when she was 25 years old.
-She opened a second gallery in the nearby city of Bethesda, Maryland, part of the Greater Washington, DC region in 2002.
+She opened a second gallery in nearby Bethesda, Maryland, part of the Greater Washington, DC region in 2002.
 The galleries closed in 2011.
 During the years that they operated, the galleries established a significant presence in the region via their exhibitions. as well as internationally through their seminal and early employment of the then novel Internet to expand the gallery's reach and exhibitions.
 The galleries focused on contemporary realism and represented notable artists such as Tim Tate, David FeBland, Maxwell MacKenzie, F. Lennox Campello, Kris Kuksi, Chawky Frenn, Michael Janis, Sandra Ramos, Marta Maria Perez Bravo, Joyce Tenneson, Lida Moser and others.